DunbrackLab/ProtCID/README.md

 - **ProtCidWebDataLib**
 This library is to generate meta data for ProtCID web site to speed up web queries.
 - **Main program**
 The main window form is for all settings, all functions to build ProtCID databases, and progress bar and progress window.
 However, it is not feasible just click menu items to rebuild ProtCID databases on the entire PDB database and many other data sources used to build ProtCID.
 ProtCID contains hundreds GBs databases and millions of interface files, cluster files and text files.
-That is why we provide a web site http://dunbrack2.fccc.edu/protcid, so users can query on our database.
+That is why we provide  [ProtCID](http://dunbrack2.fccc.edu/protcid) web site, so users can query on our database.